NickJi98/Quasi-static-deformation/README.md

 ## Notes

 The propagator matrix method uses a spatial horizontal Fourier transform, making it ideal for **periodic loading**.
-For concentrated loads, set the spatial domain **much larger** than the loaded area.
+For concentrated loads, set the spatial domain much larger than the loaded area.

-The method neglects the **DC component** (`k = 0`).
+The solution neglects the zero-wavenumber component (`k = 0`).
-A uniform load over an infinite halfspace results only in a rigid offset of the top surface, which is excluded from the computation.
 Details of the propagator matrix method can be found in [Method.pdf](./Method.pdf).